 Mozambique Transformation 1992-2000.

 The Mo Ibrahim Award Press Release 2007 source: the Mo Ibrahim Foundation.
-About the Mo Ibrahim Award

 From President Joaquim Chissano’s address, 1993: (Courtesy the GAPWM Scientific Advisory Board)